Leifr22/e-store/README.md

 - Product management: Create, read, update, and delete products.
 - Category management: Organize products into categories for easier navigation.
 - API documentation: Automatically generated and interactive API docs provided by FastAPI.
+- Database migrations: Ensure your database schema is up-to-date by applying migrations.

 ## Features

 - **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
 - **CRUD operations**: Full support for creating, reading, updating, and deleting products and categories.
+- **Product reviews**: Users can leave reviews for products to share their feedback.
 - **Automatic API docs**: Interactive API documentation is automatically generated using Swagger UI and ReDoc.

 ## Installation